mountrcg/garminWatch/README.md

 # Garmin Watch

-The repository gathers all watch faces and data fields for Garmin usable with iAPS system.
+The repository gathers all watch faces and data fields for Garmin usable with Trio system.

 # How to use

 The easy solution is to download directly the watch faces and data fields for you garmin devices.
-The files are available here : https://github.com/Artificial-Pancreas/garminWatch/releases
+The files are available here : https://github.com/mountrcg/garminWatch/releases

 To install the prg in your devices :
 - Install Garmin Express and configure with your account